peteroupc/html3dutil/doc/tutorial-matrixdetails.md

 matrix describes a scaling, the multiplied matrix will describe the effect of scaling then translation.

 Matrix multiplication is not commutative; the order of multiplying matrices is important.
-This multiplication behavior in the HTML 3D Utility Library follows that of OpenGL and is opposite to that in the D3DX and DirectXMath libraries.

 To get an insight of how matrix multiplication works, treat the second matrix as a group of column vectors (with the same number of rows as the number of columns in the